-- 1. Request for self- termination; - 2.
-Failure to register with OSCO; - 3.
-Failure to comply with the rules, regulations, policies, and guidelines of GSU; - 4.
-Request for termination by the national organization chartering the GSU organization; - 5.
-Failure to achieve the Minimum Performance Standard; - 6.
-Failure to pay registration fees as designated and is announced as now in effect as approved by the Vice President for Student Affairs; - 7.
-Failure to place organization funds in a university account; - 8.
-Failure to pay OSCO membership fines; - 9.
-Failure to pay organization debt on/off-campus; and - 10.
-Failure to comply with state and federal law
+- 1. request for self termination; - 2. failure to register with OSCO;

+- 3. failure to comply with the rules, regulations, policies, and guidelines of GSU; - 4. request for termination by the national organization chartering the GSU organization; - 5. failure to achieve the Minimum Performance Standard; - 6. failure to place organization funds in a university account; - 7. failure to pay OSCO membership fines; - 8. failure to pay organization debt on/off-campus; and - 9. failure to comply with state and federal law